TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 After our first journey through the blog example, in this chapter we will follow a more complex example.
 As an example we have chosen the creation of a new post.
-The user should be offered a form in the front end, in which he could put in the title and the content of a new post entry and select an existing author for this post.
+The user should be offered a form in the front end where he can enter the title and the content of a new post entry and select an existing author for the new post.
-After clicking the *submit* button, the list of the last posts of the current blog should be displayed - now with the just created post at the first place.
-There are multiple steps, each based on the previous step, to be implemented that are mirrored in the actions ``new`` and ``create``.
+After clicking the *submit* button a list containing the last posts of the current blog will be displayed - lead by the newly created post.
+There are multiple steps, each based on the previous step, to be implemented.
+Each is mirrored in the actions ``new`` and ``create``.
 The method ``newAction()`` displays the form, while the method ``createAction()`` really creates the post, puts it in the repository and routes the process to the